 Corrections: Please let me know if there is a mistake in this article.
 I will endeavour to correct it as soon as possible.

 Right of reply: If you are mentioned in this article and disagree with it, please let me have your comments.
 Provided your response is not defamatory it will be added to the article.

-This is the fourth in a series of five articles that comprise the deepest dive yet into the murder of Diana Garbutt, by her husband Robin, in March 2010.
+This is the fourth in a series of six articles that comprise the deepest dive yet into the murder of Diana Garbutt, by her husband Robin, in March 2010.
 She was bludgeoned to death in the living quarters above Melsonby Village Store and Post Office as she lay sleeping in bed.

 The first article, headlined ‘Don’t do anything stupid, we’ve got your wife‘ can be accessed here.

 The second, ‘That particularly dubious constabulary merits careful investigation‘ here.

 The third, which is an amplication of the list of investigative failings which forms a part of the second article, ‘A regrettable lack of professionalism’, here.